moan0s/ILMO/README.md

 ## License
-This code and examples are licensed under the GNU Lesser General Public License 3.0.
+This code and examples are licensed under the GNU General Public License 3.0.